koreacsl/CacheDemote/README.md

 # Cache Demote for Fast Eviction Set Construction and Page-Table Attribute Leakage

 ## Overview
-This repository contains artifacts for our paper investigating the security implications of Intel’s `cldemote` ISA extension.
+This repository contains artifacts for our paper, which investigates the security implications of Intel’s `cldemote` ISA extension.
-We show that `cldemote` can be exploited for (1) efficiently constructing eviction sets for non-inclusive last-level caches, and (2) revealing page-table attributes (including TLB state, permission bits, and the page-table level where translation terminates).
+We show that `cldemote` can be exploited for (1) efficiently constructing eviction sets for non-inclusive last-level caches, and (2) revealing page table attributes (including TLB state, permission bits, and the page table level where translation terminates).

 ---